Explore how your team can use Hiver.

 Think of the last time you, as an individual, reached out to a company for customer support.
 It was probably to return a damaged item or check on the status of your refund.

-And unless you had a complex issue, the process would have been relatively simple.
-You may have reached out to the support team via live chat, social media, email, or phone; a customer service rep would have responded to you and resolved your query.
+And apart from exceptional cases, the process is really simple.
+You would’ve reached out to the support team via live chat, social media, email, or phone.
+A customer service rep would have connected with you and resolved your query.

 For instance, an individual user may face an issue with the software that they are using at work.
 To raise a support request, the said user would have to inform their internal IT team, which would then escalate it to the head of IT, following which the head of IT will raise the issue with the service provider.

-Again, on the service provider’s end, once an issue has been raised, depending on the nature of the issue, multiple customer service representatives, account managers, and different teams might get involved depending on the complexity of the problem.
+Again, on the service provider’s end, once an issue has been raised, depending on the nature of the issue, multiple customer service representatives and account managers might get involved depending on the complexity of the problem.

-The B2B environment, however, is the polar opposite.
-B2B customer service teams deal with multiple stakeholders at different points in time and develop a personal connection with them over time.
+B2B customer service teams, however, deal with multiple stakeholders at different points in time and eventually, develop a personal connection with them.
+Some companies may even offer dedicated customer service reps to their high-value clients.

 1. Make your customer service proactive